 Real Estate can be your business, or just an investment vehicle.
 I would say the ratio of success and failure really depends on how soon and quick you try to make it your business.

 People who try to immediately make it there business without any other means of income I believe exponentially increase there chances of failure.
 They fail like the majority of business’s they become under-capitalized and can not meet their overhead obligations.

-They usually have no experience and lack of money.
-2 things that are probably the cause of failures for most business.
+They usually have no experience and lack of money – 2 things that are most often the cause of failures for businesses.